mshafer1/frclabviewtutorials/_tutorials/sensors/dashboard/gyro/index.md

 The default dashboard does not read anything, so the first step is to add a read into the dashboard code.
 To do this, open an FRC Dashboard Project.

-{% include zoomableImage.html path='images/createDashboardProject.png' alt='open dashboard project' scaler='' height=957 width=1116 %}
+{% include zoomableImage.html path='images/createDashboardProject.png' alt='open dashboard project' height=957 width=1116 %}

 Open Dashboard Main.vi.
 If you right click on the Gyro indicator and select find terminal, LabVIEW will point you here.

-{% include zoomableImage.html path='images/gyroterminal.png' alt='Gyro indicator in block diagram' scaler='' height=654 width=1516 %}
+{% include zoomableImage.html path='images/gyroterminal.png' alt='Gyro indicator in block diagram' height=654 width=1516 %}

 <img alt="" src="examples\gyro\gyroterminal.png" style="width: 601px; height: 259px;" />